Michael Irby

 Michael Clinton Irby (born November 16, 1972) is an American actor known for portraying Sergeant First Class Charles Grey in the CBS series The Unit (2006–2009), and more recently, for his work as Obispo 'Bishop' Losa in Mayans M.C.
 (2018–2023) and Cristobal Sifuentes on the HBO series Barry (2018–2023).

 Early life and education

 Irby was born in Palm Springs, California, the son of Ernie and Cynthia Ann Irby.
 He is of mixed Mexican-American and African-American heritage and has two brothers, Jason and Ernest III.

 With a lifelong love for association football, he played in Europe as part of Team USA before he was forced to give it up due to injury.

 Following the end of his football career, he attended College of the Desert in Palm Desert, California and Orange Coast College in Costa Mesa, California.
 His drama professor encouraged him to pursue a career in theater at the American Academy of Dramatic Arts, New York City.

 Personal life

 Irby is married to Susan Matus, whom he met while studying in New York.
-They have a son named Adison James Bear Irby.
+They have one son.